 We love summer, especially because of all the delicious foods that can be prepared on the grill.
 Move over meat and vegetables; make room for fruit!
 Grilling fruit is a healthy way to bring out more of the natural sweetness and delicious flavors of your favorites this summer.
 The grilled apricots featured in our Spinach and Grilled Apricot Salad is no exception.
 The sweet apricots pair perfectly with the fresh flavor of spinach, the crunch of the almonds and hemp hearts and the creaminess of the cottage cheese.
 Combining all of these various textures and flavors leaves you with the perfect salad!
 Top it with a protein like salmon or chicken for a hearty meal or serve it as a side dish at your next barbecue.
 The apricot may be small in size, but it’s big in both taste and nutrition.
 Grill yourself the delicious treat of health!

 Our Spinach and Grilled Apricot Salad is delicious on its own or can be prepared as a main course by adding some protein like salmon, shrimp or chicken.
-When served as a side, this salad pairs perfectly with so many of our other healthy recipes like our Simple Black Bean Burgers, Blended Portobello Hamburger, Tandoori Chicken Thighs or our Salmon and Bok Choy Sheet Pan Dinner with Wasabi Skyr!
+When served as a side, this salad pairs perfectly with so many of our other healthy recipes.
+We’ve listed some of our favorites below.

 Preheat your grill or grill pan to medium heat.